t-gebauer/convex-hull-cljs/README.md

 ## Usage

 1. Go to https://t-gebauer.github.com/convex-hull-cljs
+2. Load another set of points
+    - Click on the window to load a new random file from examples folder
-2. Drag and drop a text file onto the the application window
+    - Or drag and drop a text file onto the application window

-The file should contain a list of points separated by white space, flattened.
+Files should contain a list of points separated by white space, flattened.

 ```
 4 0